Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 Tax deductions can be used to reduce how much you’ll owe in taxes by decreasing your taxable income.
 An example of a tax deduction is making a gift or donation of up to $300 to a charity or nonprofit organization.
 This will just lower your income, which will reduce how much you will pay in taxes.

-Not all of what you spent during the tax year can be used as a tax deduction.
+It’s important to note that not all your expenses during the tax year can be used as tax deductions.
+I’ll provide insights into which expenses can and cannot be deducted, drawing from my firsthand knowledge as a single mother who has navigated these complexities.
 Things such as medical expenses can be limited to a certain percentage of your adjusted gross income (AGI).
 You should also decide if you’re going to use standardized or itemized deductions in your tax return.

 Saving Money With Tax Credits

-Tax credits work differently from tax deductions.
-Tax credits will reduce what you owe in tax to federal and state governments.
+Tax credits operate differently compared to tax deductions.
+From my firsthand experience, tax credits directly reduce the amount you owe in taxes to both federal and state governments, making them a valuable tool in managing your tax liabilities.
 These credits can be used to pay for any expenses you’ve had during the year.

 Tax credits work as a dollar-for-dollar reduction in the income tax you owe.
 So, for example, if you owe $500 in taxes, but you’ve got a $500 tax credit, your debt will be canceled out.